OCR-D/spec/logging.md

 Many issues make troubleshooting easier but have a negative effect on the runtime.
 Therefore, log levels have been introduced to customize the output to suit your needs.

-When a workflow is executed, the output of the applications should be stored in files.
+When a workflow is executed, the output of the applications MAY be stored in files.
-All log outputs should be listed in the provenance.
+All log files were stored in a subfolder 'metadata/log'.
+The file name SHOULD contain the ID of the activity in the provenance and the name of the stream.
+FILENAME := ACTIVITY_ID + "_" + OUTPUT_STREAM + ".log"
+'''Example:''' ocrd-kraken-bin_0001_stdout.log

 ## Log Levels
 A more detailed description will be found [here](https://stackoverflow.com/questions/2031163/when-to-use-the-different-log-levels/5278006#5278006)